sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘See for yourself.’

 The stranger sat up then.
 The covers slipped down, a ribcage flashed through cotton.
-His eyes settled on mine, and something undefended flickered across his face.
+His eyes settled on mine, and something unguarded flickered across his face.

 ‘She looks tired,’ he murmured.
 ‘Like she’s been awake this whole time.’